qusers/Q/experiments/analytical-charge-validation/ANALYSIS.md

 included.
 Independent-ladder replication, longer-discard/block sensitivity, early/late and forward/reverse comparisons, other slow observables, and radius contrasts still need analysis before a physical claim.
-The current `gap_statistical_gates_passed` field is deliberately not a production or general equilibration gate.
+The current `statistical_gates_passed` field is deliberately not a production or general equilibration gate.
+The older `gap_statistical_gates_passed` key remains an alias for compatibility; `correlation_basis` identifies whether aligned observables were included.
+A passing conditional analysis is labeled `conditional_multi_observable_statistics` or `conditional_gap_statistics_only`, not equilibrium sampling.
 Existing MD/thermostat and hard shell-boundary limitations remain separate from energy accounting.

+In particular, the [known SHAKE constraint defect](CONSTRAINT_BLOCKER.md) still blocks production qualification, even if a short individual chain passes its geometry alarm or a statistical minimum.
+This analysis update does not repair that solver, change the alarm, authorize a new sampler, or validate the correction.

 ## Verification and next work